adriantzkok/MTA-UTSC/README.md

 - power strength

 ## Y Variables
-The Y variable we have chosen is the points gained throughout the tournmanet of the Fifa world cup.
+The Y variable we have chosen is the final position of each team of the Fifa world cup.
 While it is not a direct measure of "progression" (see for example belgium has more points than croatia despite placing lower), it is a fair estimate as the higher the placement of a team, the higher it's points will be.

 ## Result
 As we can see in the lm_wc.pdf file, we can see that the regression shows a weak correlation (0.33).
 Thus, there is not enough evidence to support the prompt.